mitre/im_sample_algorithm/docs/bada_usage_guide.md

 [Back to Landing Page](/README.md)

 This Sample Algorithm code uses [EUROCONTROL's BADA](https://eurocontrol.int/services/bada) for aircraft performance data and some calculations.
 But, the use of BADA data is limited and you may not need to use the same approach that we did.
-As a minimum operational requirement, your algorithm implementation must limit the IM Speeds according to ownship's flight envelope.

 For discussions of IM Speed Limiting, see also DO-361A Section 2.2.4.5.3, Appendix C.4.7, and Appendix K.